niceyeti/tutornetes/clusters/base_cluster/go_grpc_example/README.md

 It is not free from sql-injection, has no fluent validation checks, nor did I fully review the gorm docs.
 There could be much to gain in terms of cleaner implementation, layering, security, connection management, and so on.

+#### Concurrency and Races
+Note that very little consideration was given to concurrency requirements in the service, since I only test the CRUD interfaces serially, one by one.
+There are many considerations that should be considered, to use a Kamalism.

 #### Time
 Time is highly important in a real database, whereas I am simply using time.Time fields of gorm.
 Still, you always want to know the impact of the types of time fields used, 8601/3339 format considerations,